A. J. Hartley

-Andrew James Hartley (born 1964) is a British-born American novelist, who writes bestselling and award-winning fiction for children and adults.
+Andrew James Hartley (born August 7, 1964) is a British-born American novelist, who writes fiction for children and adults.
 He also writes thrillers as Andrew Hart.

 Works

+Hartley's first books were a four book thriller sequence, The Mask of Atreus, On the Fifth Day, What Time Devours, and Tears of the Jaguar.
+The first three published by Penguin, and the last by Thomas and Mercer.
+All four have archaeological roots, and focus on museum director Deborah Miller and English teacher Thomas Knight.

+He then published the fantasy adventures Act of Will and Will Power through Tor.
+The series has subsequently spawned short stories.

 The first of three middle grades and young adult adventures, Darwen Arkwright and the Peregrine Pact, was released from Razorbill (Penguin) in October 2011.
 In 2011, he co-authored with David Hewson a novelization of Shakespeare's Macbeth written specially for audio and released by Audible.com in June, narrated by Alan Cumming.
 His second collaboration with Hewson – an audio novel based on Hamlet, performed by Richard Armitage – was named Audible.com's best book of 2014 and was nominated for two Audie awards.

-He is currently working with Tom DeLonge (of Angels and Airwaves and formerly Blink-182) on a novel series – Sekret Machines – released by DeLonge's To The Stars company in 2016.
+Hartley is currently working with Tom DeLonge (of Angels and Airwaves and formerly Blink-182) on a novel series – Sekret Machines – released by DeLonge's To The Stars company in 2016.
 The series will have three books and a documentary film.
-The first book in the series, Chasing Shadows, was accompanied by a 4 track EP of the same name by Angels and Airwaves.
-Hartley is also writing a new Young Adult scifi series to be published by DeLonge's To The Stars Inc. and distributed by Simon and Schuster, called Cathedrals of Glass.
+The first book in the series, Chasing Shadows, was accompanied by a four-track EP of the same name by Angels and Airwaves.

+Hartley is also writing a new young adult science fiction series to be published by DeLonge's To The Stars Inc. and distributed by Simon and Schuster, called Cathedrals of Glass.
 The first book, Planet of Blood and Ice, was released in February 2017.
 A limited signed edition was released through To The Stars in November 2016 and sold out in 36 hours.
-With DeLonge's company partnered with Simon and Schuster, Hartley also writes the young adult sci-fi Cathedrals of Glass series.
+With DeLonge's company partnered with Simon and Schuster, Hartley also wrote the stand-alone novel Trinity (2024).